User Guide

 Exporting to Image

-To show off your screens you can produce PNG images from your screen files.
-To export a screen to PNG use the Export to Image action.
+Use Export to Image action to open the wizard.
 This action can be invoked from the Toolbar, Context Menu or just by pressing Ctrl+Shift+I shortcut.

 Exporting to PDF

-Another option for sharing your work is PDF format.
-You can export to PDF both screens and storyboards.
-To export a screen to PDF use the Export to PDF action.
+Use Export to PDF action to open the wizard.
 This action can be invoked from the Toolbar, Context Menu or just by pressing Ctrl+Shift+P shortcut.

-Another option for sharing your work is HTML format.
-HTML format only works with storyboards.
-To export a storyboard to HTML use the Export to HTML action.
-This action can be invoked from the Toolbar, Context Menu or just by pressing Ctrl+Shift+H shortcut.
+Use Share Online action to open the wizard.
+This action can be invoked from the Toolbar, Context Menu or just by pressing Ctrl+Shift+O shortcut.

 Batch Image Export

-To export multiple screen files to PNG images all at once use the Batch Image Export wizard which you can open by selecting: File > Export… > WireframeSketcher > Batch Image Export.
+Open the Batch Image Export wizard by selecting File > Export… > WireframeSketcher > Batch Image Export.

 Batch PDF Export

-To export multiple screen and storyboard files to PDF all at once use the Batch PDF Export wizard which you can open by selecting: File > Export… > WireframeSketcher > Batch PDF Export.
+Open the Batch PDF Export wizard by selecting File > Export… > WireframeSketcher > Batch PDF Export.

 Batch HTML Export

-To export multiple storyboard files to HTML all at once use the Batch HTML Export wizard which you can open by selecting: File > Export… > WireframeSketcher > Batch HTML Export.
+Open the Batch HTML Export wizard by selecting File > Export… > WireframeSketcher > Batch HTML Export.

 Printing